GravityPDF/gravity-pdf-documentation/docs/v6/users/shortcodes-and-mergetags.md

 ##### Signed (optional)
 * The `signed` attribute tells Gravity PDF to generate a secure PDF URL that auto-expires after a set period.
 Anyone with access to the signed link can view the PDF (regardless of their user privileges, if any), provided the link hasn't expired.
 * Signed PDF URLs is an alternative authentication method to the default IP-based authentication.
-It functions correctly even if you've disabled IP addresses using Gravity Forms 2.4+ GDPR feature.
+It functions correctly even if you've [disabled IP addresses using Gravity Forms Personal Data feature](https://docs.gravityforms.com/personal-data-settings/).
-* Signed URLs do not work across protocols.
-For example, you cannot display the shortcode on a HTTP page while the PDF loads over HTTPS (or vice versa).
 * *Example:* `[gravitypdf id="560f2ef799945" signed="1"]`

 ##### Expires (optional)